Just start scrolling…

 Take Your Chances or Hedge Your Bets?

-You can roll into the future and hope for the best, or you can prepare for the possibility that the pundits’ predictions of tougher times to come are right.
+You can roll into the future and hope for the best, or you can prepare for the possibility that tougher times are ahead – if not here already.

 Your Friends at Brewers Alliance